Tuning

 2. Lowest possible memory at all costs.

 This will come with a very big performance hit!
 You should only use it, if you don't care about performance at all.
-Imho, the performance hit is not worth the small savings compared to the config above.
+Imo, the performance hit is not worth the small savings compared to the config above.

 MALLOC_CONF=abort_conf:true,narenas:1,tcache:false,dirty_decay_ms:0,muzzy_decay_ms:0